How to Use VLOOKUP in Google Sheets (with Formula Variations)

 Conclusion

-If you search this site, you’ll find more VLOOKUP formula examples for real-life use.
+If you search this site, you’ll find even more ways to use VLOOKUP in Google Sheets in real-life scenarios.

 Prashanth KV